RoopeshMerwade/LandingPage-BillingApp/README.md

 # Description

 This static landing page could be used for various product showcases.
 You can navigate to different pages possibly due to react-router.
 I always wanted to learn styled components and building a project is a practical way to learn.
-The only challenge I faced was using styled components, it was intimidating at first and since I used regular CSS and SASS it was weird without any classnames.
-At least styled-components are similar to SASS in terms of nesting lol!